ahmed-al-balochi/LibreGaming/README.md

 # Usage:
 * To run the LibreGaming Script to install both the Gaming packages and ProtonGE enter this command:
+Please note that this command installs everytning except Athenaeum.
 ```
 LibreGaming -a
 ```